-Assessment
+Assessment:

 Assessment in mathematics is viewed as part of the "assessment for learning" cycle.
 Learning objectives (or WAGBATs) and steps to success are shared with the children in every lesson.
-Marking then initiates a dialogue between the teacher and learner which identifies individualised targets and areas for improvement (IGBATS - I am getting better at).
+Marking then initiates a dialogue between the teacher and learner which identifies individualised targets and areas for improvement.
 Children are also provided with opportunities for self/peer-assessment and given time to review and improve their work from previous sessions.

-Within every year group progress against the objectives are also monitored on a half-termly basis using Target Tracker.
+Within every year group, progress against the objectives is monitored on a half-termly basis.
 These identify performance against age-related expectations and inform teachers if interventions and extension are required.
 In addition to this we use PUMA (Progress in Understanding Mathematics) assessment tests to track children's progress against their year group objectives.

 At St Augustine's, multiplication tables and mental calculations skills are also monitored regularly.
 Times tables tests are conducted regularly and individualised tables and numbers bonds targets are tested and reviewed on a 1:1 basis each week.
 (KS2).
+Children are tested nationally in Year 4 but times table support continues through UKS2 where needed.